danielneil/Wario/README.md

 ## Danger, Will Robinson!

-This tool's usage equates to what is basically a Distributed Denial of Service (DDoS) attack, and as result should only be used on infrastructure that you own or that you are responsible for.
+This tool's usage equates to what is basically a Distributed Denial of Service (DDoS) attack, and as result should only be used on infrastructure that you own or are responsible for.

 ## Setup